quii/learn-go-with-tests/websockets.md

 ## Refactor

-We committed many sins to make this test work both in the server code and the test code.
+We committed many sins to make this test work both in the server code and the test code but remember this is the easiest way for us to work.

+We have nasty, horrible, _working_ software backed by a test, so now we are free to make it nice and know we wont break anything accidentally.

 Let's start with the server code.